jywu20/Notes/Computer Science/Logic and PLT/Lean.md

 ```
 The brackets ask Lean to find registered instances of "structure" (i.e. type class) `Add` implicitly.
 Once such a instance `add_str` is found, `Add.add` is interpreted as `add_str.add`.

+There's a difference between type classes discussed here and traits in Rust (and interfaces in Java, and concepts in C++):
+it's possible to define multiple instances of a single type class for a type in Lean,
+but it's not possible to do the same for a type in C++ or Rust.
+Traits, concepts, interfaces are meant to impose constraints in the form of
+"a function with a certain name and a certain type signature exists",
+something we don't care in Lean.
+This type of constraints is essential if `object.method` syntax is to be supported,
+as uniqueness of `method` has to be ensured.

+## Implicit variables and elaboration

+Besides type classes, Lean also supports other kinds of implicit variables.

 # References